 Ryckman has also served as an Off-Campus Librarian for Central Michigan University, an Assistant Librarian for Grand Valley State University, and a Reference Librarian, once again for Baker College.
 He obtained his Master of Library Science degree from Wayne State University in 2006, and his Bachelor of Arts degree in French from Western Michigan University in 2001.

-Cooper majored in Art History and received his Bachelor of Arts from Bates College, his Master of Arts with a 20th Century American and European Art specialization, and his MSLIS from Syracuse University.
+Cooper majored in Art History and received his Bachelor of Arts from Bates College, his Master of Arts with a 20th Century American and European Art specialization from the University of Massachusetts, Amherst, and his MSLIS from Syracuse University."

-Harris received her Bachelor of Arts in English from Edinboro University of Pennsylvania and her Masters of Science in Library Science from Clarion University of Pennsylvania.
+Harris earned her BA in English from Edinboro University of Pennsylvania and her MS in Library Science from Clarion University of Pennsylvania.

 Information Literacy & Assessment Librarian | Associate Professor